codeforboston/plogalong/README.md

   to `firebase/config.js`.
 Replace the values in `firebase/config.js` by copying in the new config info (which you can find pinned in the #plogalong Slack channel).

+  - If you're planning on running this on an Android simulator, you'll have to install the Expo app via the simulated device's Google Play Store.
+To do so, open Android Studio, open the AVD Manager (icon looks like a phone with a green Android alien in the top right toolbar), click the Play button under "Actions" to launch the simulator.
+You can then open the Google Play Store on the simulated device.
+Now search for the Expo app and install it to the simulated device.
+You may have to launch the simulator from Android Studio each time you want to run the app via Expo.

   - In a terminal window, navigate to the root directory of your local clone of this repository.
 Type `expo start` to launch Metro bundler and Expo's browser-based developer tools.

-  - While Expo runs, you can type `a` at the terminal to run the app in an Android emulator or `i` to run it in the iOS simulator; or you can use Expo's local web interface.
+  - While Expo runs, you can type `i` to run the app in the iOS simulator.
+In order to use the Android emulator, launch the Android Virtual Device emulator via Android studio (described above), then type `a` at the terminal to run the app in the
+    Android emulator.
+You can also use Expo's local web interface to launch the app.

     If you type 'i' and get an error, run 'sudo xcode-select -s /Applications/Xcode.app'

   - To run Plogalong on an iOS device:
   <br>1.
 Connect both your computer and your iOS device with same Wi-Fi.
   <br>2.
-In Expo XDE, select Host > LAN
+In Expo XDE in your browser, select Connection > LAN
   <br>3.
-Click the"Share" button in Expo XDE to show a QR Code.
-Use Camera
-  App in iOS (iOS 11+) or any QR code reader (iOS 9 & 10) to scan the QR Code.
+Use the Camera App on your iOS (iOS 11+)Device or any QR code reader (iOS 9 & 10) to scan the QR Code.
   <br>4.
 Your QR code reader / Camera App, will ask if you want to launch the
   App in Expo Client App, select "Yes"
   <br>5.
 Plogalong should load accordingly

+  //TODO: add directions for running on Android Device

 ## Updating Instructions